lasthero/BonobosHomework/README.md

  # Build Instructions
  - API project: in the project directory, type "bundle install" to make sure all project dependencies are updated or installed; then type "rails server" to build the project.
 The project will be listening on port 3000 after it is built sucessfully.
 Test the API by going to http://localhost:3000/products.

- - WebUI project: Make sure API project is running then in theproject directory, type "npm start".
+ - WebUI project: Make sure API project is running then in theproject directory, type "npm install" to install required project dependencies.
+Then type "npm start".
 The web site will be displayed at http://localhost:3001/

  # Future Improvements
   - Implement filtering and sorting on product inventories on the web page.